gooch/sustainable_energy_without_the_hot_air/book.md

 “The waste paper buried each year in the UK could fill 103448 double-decker buses.”

-If all the ineffective ideas for solving the energy crisis were laid end toend, they would reach to the moon and back....
+If all the ineffective ideas for solving the energy crisis were laid end to end, they would reach to the moon and back...
 I digress.

 The result of this lack of meaningful numbers and facts?
 We are inun-dated with a ﬂood of crazy innumerate codswallop.
 The BBC doles